tsmoreau/docs/docs/get-started/run-node.md

-This tutorial shows you how to run a full node and meet the requirements to apply to becoming a masternode candidate on TomoMaster, you have to run the [TomoChain client](https://github.com/tomochain/tomochain), which is our TomoChain implementation written in _Go_.
+This tutorial shows you how to run a full node and meet the requirements to apply to becoming a masternode candidate on Shifu, you have to run the [Tao client](https://github.com/taoblockchain/taoblockchain), which is our Tao implementation written in _Go_.

 ## General hardware notice

-The TomoChain team has extensively tested performances and come up with those minimal requirements for any TomoChain masternode host.
+The Tao team has extensively tested performances and come up with those minimal requirements for any Tao masternode host.

 **Testnet**